On Burnside Theory for groupoids: Introduction

-As one can see from this Corollary, the stated isomorphism depends on a given choice of a set of representative, that is, the decomposition is not unique.
 Lastly, in analogy with finite group theory, one can also introduce, in the context of groupoids, the ghost map and show that it is injective as in the classical case.
-The idempotent of the $\mathbb{Q}$-algebra $\mathbb{Q}\tensor{\mathbb{Z}}\bB(\cG)$ are then computed by means of those of each component of a decomposition stated in Corollary \ref{coro:C}.
-All this results are expounded in Section \ref{sec:Idem} below.
+The idempotent of the $\mathbb{Q}$-algebra $\mathbb{Q}\tensor{\mathbb{Z}}\bB(\cG)$ are then computed by means of those of each component of the previous decomposition.
+All this results are explicitly expounded in Section \ref{sec:Idem} below.